WPN-XM/software/README.md

 [![Total Downloads](https://poser.pugx.org/WPN-XM/software/d/total.png)](https://packagist.org/packages/WPN-XM/software)
 [![Build Status](https://travis-ci.org/WPN-XM/software.png)](https://travis-ci.org/WPN-XM/software) [![License](https://poser.pugx.org/WPN-XM/software/license.png)](https://packagist.org/packages/WPN-XM/software)

-The repository contains recipes for configuration and management of third-party software components.
+The repository contains files for configuration and management of third-party software components.

+It ships configs, scripts and additional files to configure and manage an installed component.

 This monolithic repository is fetched during the creation of the installers.

-It ships configs, scripts and additional files to configure and manage an installed component.

 This enables us to
   - include configs for the software assets into the offline installers to configure them out-of-the-box,
-  - to include the CLI tasks for the management of the installed software
+  - to include the CLI tasks for the management of the installed software,
   - to include webinterface support to allow a web-based administration and management of components.

 ### Monorepo to MultiRepo: https://github.com/wpnxm-software